 Screening environmental samples for G. lapillus abundance

-To evaluate the adequacy of the G. lapillus qPCR assay for environmental screening, the assay was applied to environmental community DNA extracts collected around Heron Island (Fig. 2).
+To evaluate the adequacy of the G. lapillus qPCR assay for environmental screening, the assay was applied to environmental community DNA extracts collected from macroalgae around Heron Island (Fig. 2).
 A relatively low cell abundance was detectable for G. lapillus.
-Ct values for G. lapillus detection in environmental samples were calibrated to the HG7 standard curve and calculated as cells.g−1 wet weight macroalgae (Table 6).
+Ct values for G. lapillus detection in environmental samples were calibrated to the HG7 standard curve and calculated as cells.g−1 wet weight macroalgae (Table S1).
 G. lapillus was detected across 24 of the 25 sampling sites.
 At sites at which G. lapillus was present, it showed a patchy distribution, being present at two of the three spatial replicates in the majority of samples (17 of 25 sample sites), followed by all three spatial replicates testing positive (6 out of 25 sites) and at one site only one of the spatial replicates was positive (Fig. 5).
-G. lapillus was detected at 71 out of the 75 spatial replicates, specifically at 24/32, 22/33 and 8/10 samples from Chnoospora sp., Padina sp. and Saragassum sp. as substrate respectively (Table 6).
+G. lapillus was detected at 71 out of the 75 spatial replicates, specifically at 24/32, 22/33 and 8/10 samples from Chnoospora sp., Padina sp. and Saragassum sp. as substrate respectively (Table S1).
 Patchiness was also found in the abundance as well as the distribution of G. lapillus, from 0.24 cells.g−1 wet weight macroalgae to 49.51 cells.g−1 wet weight macroalgae, with a mean of 5.84 cells.g−1 wet weight macroalgae.
-For example (4A - Chnoospora sp.) and (4B - Padina sp.) hosted comparable cell numbers (1.12 cells and 1.65 cells.g−1 wet weight algae respectively) while no G. lapillus cells were detected on (4C - Padina sp.).
+For example, (4A - Chnoospora sp.) and (4B - Padina sp.) hosted comparable cell numbers (1.12 cells and 1.65 cells.g−1 wet weight algae respectively) while no G. lapillus cells were detected on (4C - Padina sp.).
 Only at one of 25 sampling sites, no G. lapillus presence was detected across all three spatial replicates (19A, B, C).
-At all other sites, the presence of G. lapillus varied between spatial replicates but did not significantly differ between macroalgal host or location (Fig. 6).
+At all other sites, the presence of G. lapillus varied between spatial replicates but did not significantly differ between macroalgal host or location (chi-squared = 2.1453, p-value = 0.3421) (Fig. 6).

-Table 6: Screening of macroalgal samples for G. lapillus and cell density estimates via qPCR.
-Cell numbers were modeled on the type strain HG7.
-N/D denotes not detected; N/A denotes not attempted due to loss of sample.